Pages are interactive layouts that display data from your models.

 A board page.
 KPI cards, chart cards, and a grid card provide information about a company's Gross Margin.

-Each slide of your report consists of any number or types of cards.
+Each slide of your report consists of any number or type of cards.
 You can arrange these on slides to focus each slide on a specific insight.

 To select a context, users can use context selectors and select elements of synchronized charts.
 You can configure the context to focus on particular data or enable degrees of freedom for your users to explore the report.
 Users can view your report, present it full-screen, and export it as a PDF file.